 Craven Street Improvements Plan and cross-section.

 We will be hiring about 50 jobs in the first year (2015).
-We'll start hiring in early 2015 and continue as we ramp up through end of 2015.
+We'll start the bulk of the hiring in early 2015 and continue as we ramp up through end of 2015.
 Then we'll hire about 20 positions per year until full build out.

 We will put the jobs out through the community channels we are developing with neighborhood and business associations and our website.
 We'll likely hire up to about 140 jobs at full build out between the tasting room, brew house and distribution center.
 We'll be working with AB-Tech to develop training programs for some of these positions.